svethav/website/content/home/talk.md

 * Sep 2019: Delivering Efficiencies through Machine Learning and AI, Copenhagen Center for Healthcare Technology, Denmark

-* July 2019: AI in Health – Exploring the opportunities and challenges, Discussion at Australian Academy of Health and Medical Sciences roundtable on AI in Health, Melbourne, Australia
+* Jul 2019: AI in Health – Exploring the opportunities and challenges, Discussion at Australian Academy of Health and Medical Sciences roundtable on AI in Health, Melbourne, Australia

 * May 2019: Delivering Efficiencies through Machine Learning and AI, Defence AI Coordination Centre, Canberra, Australia